aaronengland/quiz_builder/README.md

 3. **Wikipedia Retrieval**
    - `backend/services/wikipedia.py`
    - Calls the Wikipedia REST API at `https://en.wikipedia.org/api/rest_v1/page/summary/{topic}` to fetch a plain-text summary.
 This is a free, public API that requires no authentication.
 The summary is injected into the LLM prompt as grounding context.
 5-second timeout.
-If no article is found or the request times out, continues without context.
+If no article is found or the request times out, the quiz is still generated using only the model's training knowledge.

 4. **LLM Quiz Generation**
    - `backend/services/quiz_generator.py`